 Huffing and Puffing Won't Blow the Straw Man Down

 I never considered that sharing my belief could be viewed as a straw man of any type.
 I thought a straw man was a decoy of sorts.
 Knowingly putting false information out there, specifically, for the purpose of it being disproved.
 No false info here!
-I believe what I say to be true!
-I've lived too many personal experiences to even begin to deny God's existence.
+I believe what I say to be true.
+I've lived through too many personal experiences to even begin to deny God's existence.
 To do so would be an outright lie!
-Nonetheless, a young friend who had posed a "religious" question, to which I felt it was okay to point to this blog in my response, stated that I have built a straw man here.
+I was surprised when a young friend posted a "religious" question, to which I posted a link to this blog in my response, stated that I have built a straw man here.

-I did so by sharing information about God, but not proving His existence.
+He said I had done so because I am sharing information about God, but not proving His existence.

 I wish I could produce that piece of physical evidence that would be sufficient proof for my questioning friend and any of his family that question, too.
 Proof for all his friends and their families.
 Proof for all their friends and families.
 Proof for all my family and friends.
 And, if you do not know Him, proof for you right here and now.
-The decision is the most important one anyone makes in their lives.
+The decision to accept God's free gift of salvation by acknowledging that His Son, Jesus, died for your sin is the most important one anyone makes in their lives.
 Your soul is going to live with God for eternity or separated from Him.

 Still, as much as I want to be able to undeniably put God right in front of you, I can not.
 If you are not already open to the idea of meeting Jesus and through Him beginning a relationship with God, the Father, I can huff and puff all I want.
 But, no amount of scripture quoting, debating, arguing, or even pleading can knock the straw man down.
 I can offer to introduce you, but I can't force your meeting.